 The classification has been prepared in accordance with the guidelines set out in the "Residential Slabs and Footings" Code, AS2870 - 2011.

-To assist with determining the site classification, two shrink/swell tests were carried out on representative samples retrieved from the site.
-The detailed test report is attached and summarised in Table 5.1
+To assist with determining the site classification, three plasticity index tests were carried out on representative samples retrieved from the site.
+The detailed test report is attached and summarised below: